openbmc/openbmc/meta-evb/meta-evb-arm/meta-evb-fvp-base/README.md

-# meta-fvp-base
+# meta-evb-fvp-base

 This layer contains a reference implementation of OpenBMC for Armv-A Base RevC AEM FVP.
+FVPs (Fixed Virtual Platforms) are a complete simulations of an ARM system, including processor, memory and peripherals.

+## Diagram

 The diagram below illustrates this setup.
-The Base FVP represents the management controller.
-The Neoverse FVP represents the server host SoC.
+- The Neoverse FVP represents the server host SoC.
+- The Base FVP represents the management controller.
-The management controller communicates with the following components of the server SoC:
+- The management controller communicates with the following components of the server SoC:
     - With the Manageability Control Processor (MCP): Using PLDM over MCTP over UART.
     - With the Application Processor (AP): Using IPMI In-band (UART) interface.

-## Diagram

 ```
                                                                            AP debug console